Neagu-Robert/Masaj-By-Melinda/src/services/notifications/README.md

 ### Email Implementation

-The email functionality is implemented via a Vercel API route that uses the SendGrid API.
+The email functionality is implemented via an Express server that uses the SendGrid API.
 This approach keeps your SendGrid credentials secure on the backend while allowing email notifications from the frontend.

-The API route is located at `api/send-email.ts` and handles:
+The Express server is located at `server.js` and handles:
 - Email message sending via SendGrid API
 - HTML and plain text email templates
 - Error handling and response formatting